devon-smith/Ethereum-Mining-Rig/README.md

 ## Step 4: Software Installation and Configuration

 ### Mining Software
 For the mining software, I chose Ethminer due to its compatibility with Ethereum.
-Each rig was configured with unique worker IDs to monitor performance and troubleshooting.
+Each rig was configured with unique worker IDs to monitor performance.

 ### System Optimization
 The final step involved system tweaks to optimize mining performance.
 This included overclocking GPUs, tuning system cooling, and configuring auto-start settings in case of system reboots.